jumphone/BEER/README.md

     #CNUM: the number of cells in each group
     #PCNUM: the number of computated PCA subspaces

-    #If you are combining data from different sequencing platforms, please try:
+    #If you are combining data from different sequencing platforms or having "huge" batch effect, please try:
     #mybeer <- BEER(D1, D2, CNUM=10, PCNUM=50, CPU=2, REGBATCH=TRUE)

     par(mfrow=c(1,2))